Identifying Risk In BDCs - The Goldman Sachs BDC Example

 |139.01M

 Both NII and TII were small disappointments.
 The NAV fell another five cents.
 This is very low intensity bad news.
 Given that both 2015 and 2016 had earnings ahead of projections, I believe that market was forgiving of this one miss.
 This miss along with a miss in Q4-16 has caused a 3.92% decline in the 2017 projection year to date.
-They sector average NII projection decline has been 6.10% - with a few of the bad BDCs skewing the average lower.
+The sector average NII projection decline has been 6.10% - with a few of the bad BDCs skewing the average lower.

 |Goldman_Sachs_BDC